marksgraham/DW-POSSUM/README.md

 ```bash
 ./postProcess.py Test 3 --noise_levels 0 0.0081 0.0165
 ```
-Your simulations will be stored as 4D nifti files in Test/Results/
+Your simulations will be stored as 4D nifti files in Test/Results/.

+Documentation for each command can be found using the -h flag.

 ### References